 - 2.1.
-Continue to provide Port staff services to ensure the rapid and efficient delivery of "authorized grants" (WA Department of Commerce, CARES Act Funds, others) for local businesses impacted by COVID-19, if funds become available. - 2.2.
-Partner with local providers (Walla Walla Valley Chamber of Commerce, nonprofit organizations and others) on virtual resources, toolkits, webinars, and business counseling for local businesses seeking information on dealing with the economic fallout from the pandemic. - 2.3.
-Support business retention and expansion projects that provide a target starting wage of approximately \$17.39 per hour plus benefits (20% higher than the 2022 minimum wage (of \$14.49 per hour established by Initiative 1433). - 2.4.
+Continue to provide Port staff services to ensure the rapid and efficient delivery of "authorized grants" (WA Department of Commerce, CARES Act Funds, others) for local businesses, non-profit organizations, and government agencies impacted by COVID-19, if more funds become available. - 2.2.
+Support business retention and expansion projects that provide a target starting wage of approximately \$18.89 per hour plus benefits (20% higher than the 2023 minimum wage of \$15.74 per hour). - 2.3.
 Contact the largest employers annually (manufacturing/non-retail service related) in Walla Walla County to express appreciation for their business and obtain information related to their future business needs and identify issues that impede their business growth.
-Continue to meet annually with some of the smaller business employers that have shown steady employment and private capital investment growth. - 2.5.
-Continue to work with Packaging Corporation of America (formerly Boise Paper), Old Dominion Freight Lines, Cascade Natural Gas, Tyson Fresh Meats, Ingeniux Corporation, Duravant (Key Technology), Tiger Cool Express, Project Ryan, Northwest Wine Services, Refresco, Simplot, and other businesses on their proposed expansion plans. - 2.6.
-Continue to work with the other local businesses in retaining manufacturing-related jobs in Walla Walla County. - 2.7.
-Work with Packaging Corporation of America (formerly Boise Paper), Tyson Fresh Meats, Inc., and Gas Transmission Northwest Station 8 (Wallula) on their carbon emission levels.
+Continue to meet annually with some of the smaller business employers that have shown steady employment and private capital investment growth. - 2.4.
+Continue to work with Packaging Corporation of America (formerly Boise Paper), Tyson Fresh Meats, Ingeniux Corporation, Duravant (Key Technology), Tiger Cool Express, Project Ryan, Northwest Wine Services, Refresco, Simplot, Project Sequoia, Project Widgeon, and other businesses on their proposed expansion plans. - 2.5.
+Continue to work with the other local businesses in retaining manufacturing-related jobs in Walla Walla County. - 2.6.
+Work with Packaging Corporation of America (formerly Boise Paper), Tyson Fresh Meats, Inc., and Gas Transmission Northwest Station 8 (Wallula) on their carbon emission levels. - 2.7.
+Work with Benton Clean Air Agency, Washington State Department of Ecology (DOE), and Federal Environmental Protection Agency (EPA) regarding the federal regulatory limit for ozone and its potential impacts it could have on the western portion of Walla Walla County. - 2.8.
+Work with other technology-based businesses, similar to the Ingeniux Corporation and Duravant (Key Technology) on expanding Walla Walla's technology-based employment. - 2.9.
+Work with local health care providers on retaining and expanding health care & social assistance jobs with an emphasis on exploring growth opportunities. - 2.10.
+Profile local businesses at the bi-monthly Economic Development Informational Meetings. - 2.11.
+Provide existing business assistance through the Small Business Development Center, Port staff, and the Port's Walla Walla Small Business Tools website. - 2.12.
+Support "Buy Local" initiatives. - 2.13.
+Work with the Washington State Department of Commerce in disseminating information on the Opportunity Zone Tax incentives.

-- 2.8.
-Work with Benton Clean Air Agency, Washington State Department of Ecology (DOE), and Federal Environmental Protection Agency (EPA) regarding the federal regulatory limit for ozone and its potential impacts it could have on the western portion of Walla Walla County. - 2.9.
-Continue to work with the Washington State Penitentiary Task Force on retaining correction jobs and explore future expansion opportunities at the Washington State Penitentiary. - 2.10.
-Work with other technology-based businesses, similar to the Ingeniux Corporation, on expanding Walla Walla's technology-based employment. - 2.11.
-Work with local health care providers on retaining and expanding health care & social assistance jobs with an emphasis on exploring growth opportunities. - 2.12.
-Profile local businesses at the bi-monthly Economic Development Informational Meetings. - 2.13.
-Provide existing business assistance through the Small Business Development Center, Port staff, and the Port's Walla Walla Small Business Tools website. - 2.14.
-Support "Buy Local" initiatives. - 2.15.
-Work with the Washington State Department of Commerce in disseminating information on the Opportunity Zone Tax incentives. - 2.16.
+2.14.
 Continue to work with the Port of Moses Lake on disseminating information on Foreign Trade Zone #203 and its potential cost savings to Walla Walla County businesses.